apache/apisix/docs/en/latest/how-to-build.md

         Solution: set `LDAP_DIR` with `luarocks config` manually, for example `luarocks config variables.LDAP_DIR /usr/local/opt/openldap/`

-5. If you have no more need of the Apache APISIX runtime, uninstall it.
+5. If you have no more need for the Apache APISIX runtime, you could uninstall it like this.

 ```shell
   # Uninstall apisix command